bsubio/.github/profile/README.md

-# bsub
+# bsub - Zero‑setup batch execution for command-line tools.

-Zero‑setup batch execution for command-line tools — run, schedule, and observe groups of CLI commands with minimal friction.
+bsub.io allows you to run, schedule, and observe groups of CLI commands with minimal friction.

 Why bsub